Impact Engines | Equitable Zoning by Design

 THE CONTEXT

-The Boston region is experiencing a housing crisis.
-Over-restriction of housing development has caused a shortage, and fueled price escalations.
+Greater Boston is experiencing a housing crisis.
+Over-restriction of housing development has caused a shortage and fueled price escalations.
 Moreover, zoning laws have increased the environmental impacts of growth, undermined the viability of public transportation, and led to poor design of properties and neighborhoods.

 THE PROBLEM

-Boston’s suburbs have been over-restricting the development of multi-family housing for decades.
-In 2021, the CommonWealth of Massachusetts adopted the MBTA Communities Zoning Law to require cities and towns served by the MBTA to allow transit-oriented multi-family housing on their zoning maps.
-Even with this mandate, local reform is politically challenging, for many reasons.
-One major barrier to reform is that the vast majority of people do not understand what the zoning rules mean for the built environment that the zoning rules regulate.
-This lack of understanding makes decisionmakers hesitant to affirmatively support change.
+Boston’s suburbs have been over-restricting the development of multifamily housing for decades.
+In 2021, the Commonwealth of Massachusetts adopted the MBTA Communities Zoning Law to require cities and towns served by the MBTA to require transit-oriented multifamily housing on their zoning maps.
+Even with this mandate, local reform is politically challenging for many reasons.
+One major barrier to reform is that the vast majority of people do not understand what the zoning rules mean for the built environment, including the size and shape of future buildings and how they might look and feel on the street.
+This lack of understanding makes decision-makers hesitant to affirmatively support change.

 THE SOLUTION

-Equitable Zoning by Design aims to help government officials and public stakeholders to understand the physical and spatial implications of zoning regulations, especially in transit-oriented and walkable mixed-use hubs.
-The project is assisting Canton, Framingham, and Ipswich in their real time efforts to adopt zoning in compliance with the MBTA Communities zoning law that Massachusetts adopted in 2021.
-This assistance includes the creation of visualizations of residential build-outs on specific sites within the areas being considered for rezoning, zoning maps and site specific 3D diagrams, and targeted spatial urban design recommendations.
-These graphics will also be used by the participating planning departments for local public education about zoning reform and to inform local decisions about zoning alternatives.
-The project is meant to inform and inspire zoning reform in these communities that will result in a more equitable and sensitive design of buildings, properties, and neighborhoods across the Commonwealth.
+Equitable Zoning by Design aims to help government officials and public stakeholders understand the physical and spatial implications of zoning regulations, especially in transit-oriented and walkable mixed-use hubs.
+In order to test potential approaches in real time, the project assisted Canton, Framingham, and Ipswich in their efforts to adopt zoning in compliance with the MBTA Communities zoning law.
+This assistance included the creation of visualizations of residential build-outs on specific sites within the areas being considered for rezoning, zoning maps and site specific 3D diagrams, and targeted spatial urban design recommendations.
+These graphics were also used by the participating planning departments for local public education about zoning reform and to inform local decisions about zoning alternatives.
+The project was meant to inform and inspire zoning reform in these communities and inspire the equitable and sensitive design of buildings, properties, and neighborhoods across the Commonwealth.

 THE IMPACT

 The visual material and associated regulatory recommendations generated by the project team will convince otherwise skeptical planning board members and engaged citizens that appropriately-scaled and -designed multifamily housing can result from new thoughtfully-conceived regulations.
-The project will also generate recommendations and materials useful to zoning reformers across the region, and country.
+The project also generated recommendations and materials useful to zoning reformers across the region and country.

 LEADERSHIP